slimer37/slimer37.github.io/_posts/2021-2-27-brain-food.markdown

 Weekends are unpredictable.
 Either no work is done or a lot of work is done.
 Take, for example, a couple weeks ago where I used my weekend to build that frontlog.

-It was the first post where I said I wouldn't adhere to a schedule.
+It was in [On the Log][firstPost] where I said I wouldn't adhere to a schedule.
 I'll probably do bursts like this one, just not all in a couple days (unless I'm especially motivated).
 Don't be surprised if I publish some on weekdays, but they will most likely be on weekends.
 I'm aiming for a thousand words with these and I'm fully capable of doing that in a single day (like today) but I don't think I wanna make and post three in a day ever again.